OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

         if self.RPM < 1000.0 and self.current_gear == 1 :
             self.RPM = 1000.0

 Inputs and Outputs are objects in our component, so they are accessed using ``self.variablename``, where the variablename is the name given to the variable's constructor.
-Note that a local copy of some of the inputs is created here (e.g., *gear* vs. *self.current_gear*.)
-Since we already know the data types and the units that are used in these calculations, we don't need the explicit typing or unit checking provided by the Public Variables, so we can bypass any overhead that is normally associated with them by assigning their values to an ordinary untyped Python variable.
+Note that a local copy of some of the inputs is created here (e.g., *gear* vs.
+*self.current_gear*.)
+Since we already know the data types and the units that are used in these calculations, we don't need the explicit typing or unit checking provided by the public variables, so we can bypass any overhead that is normally associated with them by assigning their values to an ordinary untyped Python variable.
 In general this should be more efficient, though for simple calculations like this the difference may not be noticeable.
 The type checking and unit checking are absolutely necessary outside of the component boundary, where components are connected to each other.

 Executing a Component in the Python Shell